Link2Twenty/pull-to-action/components/test-fixture/README.md

 </test-fixture>
 ```

-Now, the `<test-fixture>` element can be used to generate a copy if its
+Now, the `<test-fixture>` element can be used to generate a copy of its
 template:

 ```html